panopset/foundations/profiles/tomcat/README.md

 To use this project, you will need the Panopset [Flywheel](https://github.com/panopset/flywheel) project.

 The easiest way to accomplish this is to put [panopset.jar](http://panopset.com/panopset.jar) in your $HOME directory, because it includes flywheel.

+*Optional*

 For a completely open source setup, you could use flywheel directly, something like:

     git clone https://github.com/panopset/flywheel.git
     cd flywheel